microsoft/Low-Code/website/blog/2023-lcf/2023-02-20/index.md

 ## What falls within realm of ALM?

 ALM can be seen via various terms, such as:
-  -Digital transformation : where an organization adopts technology to help improve value, productivity,risk management, efficiency, and manage costs
+  - Digital transformation : where an organization adopts technology to help improve value, productivity,risk management, efficiency, and manage costs
-  -DevOps (Development + Operations)               : It is the union of people, process, and tools to enable continuous delivery to your users of your service
+  - DevOps (Development + Operations)               : It is the union of people, process, and tools to enable continuous delivery to your users of your service
-  -DevSecOps (Development + Security + Operations) : It is an approach built on top of DevOps and incorporating a security mindset from the get go
+  - DevSecOps (Development + Security + Operations) : It is an approach built on top of DevOps and incorporating a security mindset from the get go
-  -Legacy Application development                  : Managing the Application lifecycle of a mature product line -New Application development                     : Managing the Application lifecycle of a nascent product line
+  - Legacy Application development                  : Managing the Application lifecycle of a mature product line
+  - New Application development                     : Managing the Application lifecycle of a nascent product line

 Now there is SDLC which stands for Software Development Lifecycle, it is also part of ALM but focuses mostly on the software development side of things.